-Some businesses are and some want to be innovative, accepting high costs.
+In the business world not all are created equal, with some companies being naturally innovative while others must strive to do so, all the while being prepared to accept the costs of keeping up with the times.
 But following the herd mentality and innovating without deeper analysis can derail the business to the path of endless expenses, costs, unfinished projects that keep being postponed, and losing the point of the whole undertaking.

-To help you keep laser-focused and justify properly, we’ve got a couple of reasons why you might need blockchain in your company to make it more efficient.
+To help you keep laser-focused we’ve got a couple of reasons why you might need blockchain in your company to make it more efficient.

 #1 Working with multiple contractors in a supply chain